-- (1) Regularly publish issued certificates, and revoked certificates and CRL in accordance with section 2.2. - (2) Publish the latest CPS information. - (3) Access control of the repository shall comply with the provisions in Section 2.4. - (4) Publish external audit results. - (5) Guarantee the accessibility status and availability of the repository information.
+- (1) Regularly publish issued certificates, and revoked certificates and CRL in accordance with section 2.2. - (2) Publish the latest CPS and CP information. - (3) Access control of the repository shall comply with the provisions in Section 2.4. - (4) Publish external audit results specified in section 8.6. - (5) Guarantee the accessibility status and availability of the repository information.